socketsupply/socket/CONTRIBUTING.md

 ### Making Pull requests
 Before submitting a pull request, please follow these steps:
 - [Create an issue](https://github.com/socketsupply/socket/issues/new) if one has not already been created.
-- call out a reviewer to look at and merge your code, this helps our team to keep track of the pull request and make sure there isn't duplicated effort.
+- Call out a reviewer to look at and merge your code, this helps our team to keep track of the pull requests and make sure there isn't duplicated effort.

 Thanks for helping to improve Socket Runtime!